gus15378/Leaflet.USGS/README.md

 # Leaflet.USGS

-A Visualtization of USA earthquake data from USGS for the last 2 and half months.
+A Visualtization of USA earthquake data from USGS for the last 2 and half months using JavaScript Leaflet.